-MTC's Communication & Social Media Policy is based upon three key principles which enable the council to work more effectively.
+Monmouth Town Council's Communication & Social Media Policy is based upon three key principles which enable the council to work more effectively.
 These are:

-- Communication directly communicate important and timely messages, news and information, promote events and improve awareness of services by providing direct digital access. - Engagement seek opinions, share conversations and better engage with residents in order to improve residents' knowledge and correct misconceptions. - Collaboration find more efficient ways of working together and sharing information which can change or enhance the perception of the council and that of specific service areas or projects.
+- Communication directly communicate important and timely messages, news and information, promote events and improve awareness of services by providing direct digital access to them. - Engagement seek opinions, share conversations and better engage with residents.
+We can help to improve residents' knowledge and correct misconceptions. - Collaboration find more efficient ways of working together and sharing information which can change or enhance the perception of the council and that of specific service areas or projects